Trey Songz: Early life

-Tremaine Aldon Neverson was born on November 28, 1984 in Petersburg, Virginia.
-He is the son of April (Gholson) Tucker, who was seventeen when he was born, and Claude Neverson Jr. Raised as a military brat by his mother and stepfather, Neverson did not have aspirations for a musical career as a child due to his shyness, saying "Singing wasn't a reality for me, until other people started noticing I sounded good."
+Tremaine Aldon Neverson was born on November 28, 1984, in Petersburg, Virginia.
+He is the son of Claude Neverson Jr. and April (Gholson) Tucker, who was 17 when he was born.
+Raised as a military brat by his mother and stepfather, Neverson did not have aspirations for a musical career as a child due to his shyness, saying "Singing wasn't a reality for me, until other people started noticing I sounded good."
 He recognized his vocal abilities at the age of 14.
-Reluctant to sing, he began performing with encouragement by friends and family in high school.